 - A Commander Keen wiki, where you can find information about the series and download fan-made mods;

 - The tool needed to play said mods;

 - Several unofficial bug fixes also made by the fans;

 - And three source ports: CloneKeen, Commander Genius and Chocolate Keen.

 Well, I hope you’ve enjoyed the review.
 Of course this isn’t our final Commander Keen review.
-We still have more games to play and review.
+We still have more games in the series to play and review.
 Comment below or in any of our social media what is your favourite Commander Keen game.
 Until then, keep on playing and protecting the galaxy.